-Manitoba Hydro recognizes a number of Certification Bodies and Inspection Bodies to provide certification, field approval, and special acceptance services for electrical equipment.
-Read Inspection and Technical Services Manitoba Bulletin OFC 18_012.
+We recognize a number of Certification Bodies and Inspection Bodies that provide certification, field approval, and special acceptance services for electrical equipment.

 For questions about ePermits, email us.

 For questions about electrical inspections, contact the Manitoba Hydro electrical inspector in your area.